BigfootDS/Web-BigfootDS/README.md

 Purpose of the web-app: business!

-I need a web client for the back-ends that I'm building so that my customers (of my videogames) can do appropriate things with their game data.
+I need a web client for the back-ends that I'm building so that my customers (of my videogames) can do appropriate things with their user data and game data.

-Since I'm a full-time teacher (not a full-time game developer), building this as a classroom example means that:
+Building this as a classroom example means that:

 1. I can create time to work on this thing.
 2. I can show students some cool functionalities and ways of working.